compile_events · live

 pip install langchain-mcp-adapters langgraph langchain-anthropic

-Get a Flatland API key at /install — no card required (50 answers/month free).
+Get a Flatland API key at /install — no card required.
 Your key starts with fl_live_.

 Requires Python 3.11+ · langchain-mcp-adapters 0.1+ · any Anthropic or OpenAI key